Entering the territory of Poland:

 Conditions of entry and stay in Poland of foreigners holding a national visa (D symbol) or a residence document (e.g. residence card) issued by another Member State of Schengen area are available here.

 List of countries, citizens of which are exempted from a visa and the rules of visa-free regime can be found here.

 The application for a temporary residence permit is submitted in person, no later than on the last day of legal residence in Poland to a voivode having jurisdiction over place of residence (Wojewoda Mazowiecki).

 What documents are needed to submit?

-- 2 copies of the application for a temporary residence permit (download the application from the Office for Foreigners website, you can also use our instruction on how to fill in such an application);
+- 2 copies of the application for a temporary residence permit.
+Download the application from the Office for Foreigners website (you only need to print 12 pages, the rest of them are attachments).
+You can also use our instruction on how to fill in such an application;

 - 4 recent colour photographs;

 - a valid travel document (passport, 2 photocopies);

 - a confirmation, issued by the Faculty office, of acceptance or continuation of your studies/certificate of participation in a training course,